ethereum/devp2p/caps/eth.md

 # The eth/63 protocol

-'eth' is protocol on the [RLPx](../rlpx.md) transport that facilitates exchange of Ethereum blockchain information between peers.
+'eth' is a protocol on the [RLPx](../rlpx.md) transport that facilitates exchange of Ethereum blockchain information between peers.
 The current protocol version is **eth/63**.
 See end of document for a list of changes in past protocol versions.

 ### Protocol Semantics

-Upon an active session, a Status message must be sent.
+Once a connection is established, a Status message must be sent.
 Following the reception of the peer's Status message, the Ethereum session is active and any other messages may be sent.

 All known transactions should be sent following the Status exchange with one or more Transactions messages.

 Transactions messages should also be sent periodically as the node has new transactions to disseminate.
-A node should never send a transaction back to the peer that it can determine already knows of it (either because it was previously sent or because it was informed from this peer originally).
+A node should never send a transaction back to a peer that it can determine already knows of it (either because it was previously sent or because it was informed from this peer originally).

-New blocks are propagated using the NewBlock and NewBlockHashes messages.
+Blocks are typically re-propagated to all connected peers as soon as basic validity of the announcement has been established (e.g. after the proof-of-work check).
+Propagation uses the NewBlock and NewBlockHashes messages.
 The NewBlock message includes the full block and is sent to a small fraction of connected peers (usually sqrt(peers)).
 All other peers are sent a NewBlockHashes message containing just the hash of the new block.
 Those peers may request the full block later if they fail to receive it from anyone within reasonable time.

-Blocks are typically re-propagated to all connected peers as soon as basic validity of the announcement has been established (e.g. after the proof-of-work check).

 ### Basic Chain Synchronization

-Two peers connect and send their Status message.
-Status includes the Total Difficulty(TD) and hash of their best block.
+Two peers get connected and send their Status message.
+Status includes the Total Difficulty (TD) and hash of their best block.

 The client with the worst TD then proceeds to download block headers using the BlockHeadersFromNumber message.
 It verifies proof-of-work values in received headers and